Skip to content

 Protein scientist Don Layman also provides further insight on this topic on Peter Attia, M.D.'s podcast.
 He uses 30 grams of protein as the baseline for how much protein you should try to get per meal.
 Fast forward to the 1:20:02 to get his research-based insights about protein timing, pre-workout vs. post-workout meals, optimal time between feeding windows for recovery and more.

-Protein Quality, Digestion, and Absorption
+Protein Quality, Digestion, And Absorption

 Digestion of food begins in the mouth and continues until all nutrients have been absorbed in the intestines.
 Several digestive enzymes are involved in the digestion process which break down – or hydrolyze – protein into short-chain oligopeptides or amino acids.
 The simplest units of proteins are amino acids of which there are 20-odd different types.
 Two amino acids linked together are called dipeptides, a few amino acids in a peptide chain are called oligopeptides and long chains of them are called polypeptides.